J. Edgar Hoover: Investigation of subversion and radicals

-Hoover was concerned about what he claimed was subversion, and under his leadership, the FBI investigated tens of thousands of suspected subversives and radicals.
+Hoover was concerned about what he claimed was subversion, and under his leadership the FBI investigated tens of thousands of suspected subversives and radicals.
 According to critics, Hoover tended to exaggerate the dangers of these alleged subversives and many times overstepped his bounds in his pursuit of eliminating that perceived threat.
 William G. Hundley, a Justice Department prosecutor, joked that Hoover's investigations had actually helped the American communist movement survive, as Hoover's "informants were nearly the only ones that paid the party dues."
-Due to the FBI's aggressive targeting, by 1957 CPUSA membership had dwindled to less than 10,000, of whom some 1,500 were informants for the FBI.
+Due to the FBI's aggressive targeting, by 1957 the membership of the Communist Party USA (CPUSA) had dwindled to less than 10,000, of whom some 1,500 were informants for the FBI.